Jackson-Egress-Windows/.github/profile/README.md

 ## Get in Touch

 Have questions, ideas, or collaboration opportunities?
 We'd love to hear from you!
-Reach out to us via [email](mailto:contact@yourcompany.com) or connect with us on [LinkedIn](https://www.linkedin.com/company/yourcompany/).
+Reach out to us via [email](mailto:mail@egresswindows.app) or connect with us on [Facebook](https://facebook.com/JacksonEgressWindows).

 Let's shape the future together!